 Shojin Property Partners is a real estate crowdfunding company providing access to institutional-grade investment opportunities for UK-based and international angels and following FCA rules and regulations.

-A unique feature of Shojin is that it participates in each and every project on a co-investing base and shares the risks and benefits with other angels.
+A unique feature of Shojin is that it participates in every project on a co-investing basis and shares the risks and benefits with other angels.

-Shojin has its own due diligence procedures helping the company vet both investors and borrowers before they got access to the crowdfunding market.
+Shojin has its own due diligence procedures helping the company vet both investors and borrowers before they access the crowdfunding market.

 Shojin follows the FCA recommendations and assesses whether its clients have the necessary knowledge and experience to understand the risks in the investment products they offer.